-I’ma PhD student in Industrial and Systems Engineering at Texas A&M University with a focus in human factors and cognitive ergonomics.
-I have a BS in Industrial and Systems Engineering from A&M with a minor in psychology.
+I’m an Interdisciplinary Engineering PhD candidate at Texas A&M University with a focus in human factors and cognitive ergonomics.
+I have a BS in Industrial and Systems Engineering with a minor in psychology.

 About Eccentric Cog:

 Eccentric Cog is a space to share and analyze interesting research, news, and pop-culture from a human factors perspective, with the intent to provide a casual level of shop-talk that is equally accessible and engaging for all.